-Storage is also an important factor in getting your cup of barista style coffee.
-Coffee needs to be stored in a cool dry place - and by that, I don't mean the fridge.
+Storage is also an important factor in getting your cup of barista-style coffee.
+Coffee needs to be stored in a cool dry place—and by that, I don't mean the fridge.
 The cool and moist environment in the fridge can damage the coffee.
-And if you are thinking of putting the coffee in the freezer to preserve the flavor (like how most people do for cut vegetables or fruits), don't - as the defrosting process can actually damage the coffee, making it lose its original flavor.
+And if you are thinking of putting the coffee in the freezer to preserve the flavor (like how most people do for cut vegetables or fruits), don't since the defrosting process can actually damage the coffee, making it lose its original flavor.
 Keep coffee in an airtight container in a cool dry place, like where you would usually store your dry goods.

 Types of Coffee Brewers

 You do not always need sophisticated equipment to get that barista-style coffee.
 The following methods to brew coffee can be easily done in the comfort of your own home or office.

 1. Moka Pot

 The Moka pot consists of three compartments:

 - Bottom for water